newrelic/newrelic-quickstarts/README.md

 ### Importer

+> WARNING: The importer is deprecated and will be removed in the future.
+You can still use it today, but be aware that it can be removed at any time.

 We've included an `importer` utility for testing packs on your account.
 You can run this using the included [import.sh](./import.sh) script.

 > Note: The importer spins up a docker container, so you must have docker installed and running for this to function